-Matching the quality of the donor kidney to the likely longer-term survival of the recipient is now seen as an important principle in allocation policy (as described in Section 5.3.2).^{11,33,34} In basic terms, kidneys with a longer predicted life span are best allocated to recipients with a longer predicted life expectancy and vice versa.
-In this way, optimal recipient outcomes are achieved from the available donor pool.
-Several countries, including Australia, have adopted some version of this approach to kidney allocation.
+Matching the quality of the donor kidney to the likely longer-term survival of the recipient is now seen as an important principle in allocation policy (as described in Section 5.3.2).
+11,33,34 In basic terms, kidneys with a longer predicted life span are best allocated to recipients with a longer predicted life expectancy and vice versa.
+This is referred to as prognosis matching.
+Prognosis matching aims to optimise graft survival outcomes from the available donor pool, while giving a wide range of people on dialysis the opportunity to benefit from transplantation.
+As of May 2021, the principle of prognosis matching was introduced into kidney matching algorithms in Australia.
+The Kidney Allocation Algorithm continues to be enhanced and further work is underway to improve outcomes for patients and the community.

-The ongoing development of the Australian kidney matching algorithm (KaV2) has enabled greater HLA matching for younger, healthier patients who are likely to require re-transplantation in their lifetime.
-Kidney transplantation is one way that patients become sensitised and this can limit the patient's ability to find a suitable second (or subsequent) kidney if they require retransplantation in the future.
+The ongoing development of the Australian Kidney Allocation Algorithm has also enabled greater HLA matching for younger, healthier patients who are likely to require re-transplantation in their lifetime.
+Kidney transplantation is one way that patients become sensitised against future transplants and this can limit the patient's ability to find a suitable second (or subsequent) kidney if they require retransplantation in the future.
 Younger, healthier patients are most likely to need a second or subsequent transplant because in many cases they outlive their original graft.

-Now, improved immunological matching can be achieved for these patients and may improve their chances of successful retransplant in the future.
-The kidney matching algorithm has made a first small step in this direction, by initially preferentially allocating well matched kidney donor offers to waitlisted candidates with relatively longer estimated post-transplant survival.
+Better immunological matching may improve their chances of successful retransplant in the future.
+Changes to the Kidney Allocation Algorithm in 2021 made a first step in this direction, by initially preferentially allocating well-matched donor kidneys to waitlisted candidates with longer estimated post-transplant survival.